oracle-livelabs/database/heatwave-lakehouse-cdp/insights/insights.md

          devices.csv  model_deployement.py

-7. Now run the ML code in virtual envrionment and keep this running in the terminal:
+7. Now run the ML code in virtual environment and keep this running in the terminal:

       ```
       <copy> python3 model_deployement.py  </copy>